 Read and gather information about replacing processed foods with real foods.
 Good books include Real Food by Nina Planck and Food Rule by Michael Pollan.
 Begin by taking small steps to wean your family off processed foods that are high in sugar, salt, and chemicals.

-In Part 3 we’ll talk about whole and real foods, and ways to incorporate them into your life and in Part 4 we’ll talk about simple strategies for getting started.
+In Part 3 we’ll talk about reasons to eat more whole and real foods, and ways to incorporate them into your life and in Part 4 we’ll talk about simple strategies for getting started.
 In the meantime, I would love to hear your thoughts about the American diet, food manufacturers, processed foods, or the difficulty of eating well in the midst of a busy schedule.
 Please share your thoughts in the Comments.